Bipolar Disorder Symptoms, Signs, Types, and Diagnosis

 While medication is the foundation of bipolar disorder treatment, therapy and self-help strategies also play important roles.
 You can help control your symptoms by exercising regularly, getting enough sleep, eating right, monitoring your moods, keeping stress to a minimum, and surrounding yourself with supportive people.

 Bipolar disorder can look very different in different people.
-The symptoms vary widely in their pattern, severity, and frequency.
+The symptoms can vary widely in their pattern, severity, and frequency.
 Some people are more prone to either mania or depression, while others alternate equally between the two types of episodes.
 Some have frequent mood disruptions, while others experience only a few over a lifetime.

 There are four types of mood episodes in bipolar disorder: mania, hypomania, depression, and mixed episodes.
 Each type of bipolar disorder mood episode has a unique set of symptoms.